Supporting Financial Wellness in Today’s Workplace

 How Establishing a Disaster Relief Fund With Emergency Assistance Foundation Will Help Provide Aid

-In the aftermath of a natural disaster, severe weather event, or other hardship, your organization can help impacted team members rebuild and recover with a disaster relief fund administered by Emergency Assistance Foundation.
-A relief fund can boost morale and encourage your internal communities to contribute directly to the support of fellow team members.
-Establishing a fund can alleviate the stress that disasters put on those within your organization and allow impacted individuals to start on the road to recovery.
+In the aftermath of severe weather, a disaster, or personal hardship, your organization needs the ability to help impacted team members rebuild and recover from the potentially devastating impact.
+A relief fund can boost morale and enable your employees to donate and contribute directly to supporting their fellow team members.
+Establishing a relief fund can alleviate the stress that disasters and hardships put on those within your organization, allowing them to stay focused on recovering from the event.

-If your organization is interested in starting a relief fund, consider establishing a fund with Emergency Assistance Foundation today.
-As a financial first responder, we are resourceful and fearless in ensuring that financial assistance reaches individuals in need, no matter the unique circumstances involved.
+If your organization is interested in launching a relief fund, consider establishing a fund with EAF today.
+As a financial first responder, we’re resourceful and fearless in ensuring that financial assistance reaches individuals in need, no matter the unique circumstances involved.